Trending

 What to watch next

-• Legislative responses: Watch for potential pushback from maritime unions and any proposed changes to the Jones Act in Congress.
+• Legislative responses: Watch for any proposed changes to the Jones Act or further waivers that may arise from ongoing geopolitical tensions.

 Known: